What apps come with XUMO?

 Q: Are these apps free to use?

 A: Yes, all the apps that come with XUMO are free to use.
-However, some apps may have premium content or offer additional features through in-app purchases.
+However, some apps may include ads to support their free content.

 A: XUMO is primarily available in the United States, but it has expanded its reach to other countries as well.
-However, the availability of specific apps may vary depending on your location.
+Check the XUMO website or app store for availability in your region.

-In conclusion, XUMO offers a diverse range of apps that cater to various interests, ensuring a well-rounded streaming experience.
-Whether you’re a news junkie, a sports enthusiast, or a movie buff, XUMO has you covered with its pre-loaded apps.
-Best of all, these apps are free to use, making XUMO an attractive option for those looking to cut the cord and enjoy quality entertainment without breaking the bank.
+In conclusion, XUMO offers a variety of apps that come pre-loaded with its streaming service.
+From popular channels like Pluto TV and NBC News to dedicated movie apps like Tubi and XUMO Free Movies, there’s no shortage of entertainment options.
+Whether you’re a fan of live sports, breaking news, or binge-watching movies, XUMO has you covered.
+So, sit back, relax, and enjoy the vast selection of free content that XUMO and its apps have to offer.